19 FAQs people ask about how to use PR to improve their business

 When you get online media coverage, journalists often include a link to your website in their article.
 These links pass on 'Google juice' to your own website.

 If you get a backlink from a 'high authority' (trusted) website such as the BBC, the Royal Navy, or the gov.uk site, for example, the link can make quite a difference to the ranking of the page (and the whole website) that is linked to.
 Indeed, search engines value the 'quality' of backlinks far more than the quantity.

-10. How do I shout about the award I've just won?
+10. How do I publicises an award I've just won?